Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 She had gone back to work immediately, and life became a blur of courses in self-defence, detecting suspicious packages, and multicultural sensitivities, where she learned not to be alarmed if a Muslim passenger prayed on board.
 She began working flights to Dubai and Kuwait, and said she never had the time or inclination to become uniformly suspicious of Muslims.

 "I thought, 'Alice, do all Muslims hate America?
-Are all Catholics against birth control?' " and she kept working until she and Tom retired to Saddlebrook, where they liked "the newness".
+Are all Catholics against birth control?' " and she kept working until she and her husband retired to Saddlebrook, where they liked "the newness".

-"It's good because you're alone, and when you're alone you're a little vulnerable, and you need someone to talk to," said Tom, who had met his neighbours from India and their son, Rudra.
+"It's good because you're alone, and when you're alone you're a little vulnerable, and you need someone to talk to," said Tom Evans, who had met his neighbours from India and their son, Rudra.

 "They said, 'People call him Rudy.
 I said, 'Well, if his name is Rudra, that's what I'll call him.'
 I will make the effort, or just let me write it down.
 I'm a visual learner."

-Alice had met so many neighbours when she was out gardening, including Maria across the street, and now she could not stop thinking about her.
-Alice had taught Maria how to plant and edge her grass.
+Alice Evans had met so many neighbours when she was out gardening, including Taheb across the street, and now she could not stop thinking about her.
+Alice Evans had taught Taheb how to plant and edge her grass.

-They had chatted at the chili cook-off, when Alice remembered Maria's "delicious vegetarian version".
+They had chatted at the chilli cook-off, when Evans remembered Taheb's "delicious vegetarian version".

-Alice knew Maria's husband had died, and that she had three children, two of whom no longer lived with her.
+Evans knew Taheb's husband had died, and that she had three children, two of whom no longer lived with her.

 She pictured her alone over there.